Autonomy Software C++ 24.5.1

 Setter for yaw tolerance.

-void SetPath (std::vector< geoops::UTMCoordinate > &vUTMPath)
+void SetPath (const std::vector< geoops::UTMCoordinate > &vUTMPath)

 Setter for path.

-void SetPath (std::vector< geoops::GPSCoordinate > &vGPSPath)
+void SetPath (const std::vector< geoops::GPSCoordinate > &vGPSPath)

 Setter for path.